As kids grow from grade-schoolers to preteens, there continues to be a wide range of "normal" regarding height, weight, and shape.

 Your child's growth pattern is largely determined by genetics.
-Pushing a child with "short genes" to eat extra food or greater than recommended amounts of vitamins, minerals, or other nutrients will not increase his or her height and may lead to weight problems.
+Pushing a child to eat extra food or greater than recommended amounts of vitamins, minerals, or other nutrients will not increase his or her height and may lead to weight problems.

-By accepting who your child is, you are also helping your child build self-acceptance.
+By accepting who your child is, you also help your child build self-acceptance.

 Puberty — or sexual maturation — is a time of dramatic change for both boys and girls.
 The age at which the physical changes of puberty normally begin varies widely.

 For both sexes, these hormone-driven changes are accompanied by growth spurts that transform children into physically mature teens as their bodies develop.

 Breast development, usually the first noticeable sign of puberty in girls, may begin anytime between ages 8 and 13.
 These characteristics describe the sequence of events in girls as they move through puberty: